dvameka/regform/README.md

         }
     }
 ```
-* Incorporate the dynamic ID No. field right after the nationality select options.
+* Incorporate the dynamic rendered ID No. field right after the nationality is selected as Singaporean (SG).
 ```html
  <div *ngIf="showSingaporeCitizenId" class="form-group">
     <label for="SGidNo">Singapore ID No.</label>